glotzerlab/signac/doc/indexing.rst

 **signac** uses crawlers to `crawl` through a data source to generate an index.
 A crawler is defined to generate a sequence of index documents (mappings), the data source is arbitrary.
 Each index document requires at least one ``_id`` keyword.
-For example, this would be a valid (albeit not useful) crawler:
+For example, this would be a valid crawler:

 .. code-block:: python

     my_source = ['a', 'b', 'c']

     class MyCrawler(object):

         def crawl(self):
             for i, x in enumerate(my_source):
                 yield dict(_id=i, x=x)